SBim-BeSt-Kaindorf/autotik/README.md

       {
           "name": "Center", // Displayname in ping-monitor
-          "ip": "10.20.1.0", // IP-Address to be tested "active": true // Whether the velop is currently in use and therefshould be tested for }
+          "ip": "10.20.1.0", // IP-Address to be tested "active": true // in use?
+      }
   ]
 }